GolfOhio.com

-Fowler's Mill not your
+Fowler's Mill G.C. in Chesterland not your Dyed-in-the-wool track

-By Jason Stahl,
+By Jason Stahl, Contributor

-CHESTERLAND, Ohio (July 21, 2005) - If you've ever stayed at the Ritz-Carlton, the first thing you notice is that the staff acts like they just overdosed on happy pills.
+CHESTERLAND, Ohio - If you've ever stayed at the Ritz-Carlton, the first thing you notice is that the staff acts like they just overdosed on happy pills.

 It becomes immediately obvious that they've "bought-in" to the hotel chain's mission statement and customer service philosophy.
 They only have to be nice when their supervisor is watching, yet they choose to smile all the time and treat customers like long-lost friends.